 The 4-campaign structure is your foundation, not your ceiling.
 As your account matures and spend grows, there are clear signals that it is time to add more campaigns for finer control.

-Split category into sub-category campaigns when spend exceeds $15K/month
+Split category into sub-category campaigns as spend scales

-If your category campaign is spending $10K+ monthly and contains ad groups with very different CPAs, split it.
+If your category campaign contains ad groups with very different CPAs and is consuming a significant portion of your budget, consider splitting it.
 A fitness app might separate 'weight loss' keywords (higher CPA, higher LTV) from 'step tracker' keywords (lower CPA, lower LTV) into distinct campaigns with their own budgets.

 Create seasonal or promotional campaigns